hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/aliexpress/scenarios/__init__.md

 **Variables:**

-* `MODE = 'dev'`:  This variable likely controls the mode of operation (e.g., development, production).
+* ``:  This variable likely controls the mode of operation (e.g., development, production).
 It's a simple string constant and is very likely used in conditionals within other modules to determine whether debugging or production code should be run.

 **Classes:**